Your Future is Our Future...

 How Long Will Hay Bales Last?

 If you can provide your hay bales with adequate storage in a dry place, they can last up to 3 years.
 To ensure that the hay you are feeding your herd is safe, give them a proper inspection.
 Don’t automatically think that hay from last year or the year before is bad.
-That is a good investment that you made, use all of it that you can.
+That is a good investment that you made.
+Use all of it that you can.

 If you don’t see any signs of mold or spoilage, and it is within one to three years old, you should be okay to use it.
+However, if you aren’t sure about the quality of the hay, you should probably have it tested.

 Contact Western Packaging Today